 Recruitment materials directed to potential subjects are attached to the IRB application.

+In general, the IRB must review final recruitment materials.
 For FDA-regulated research, the IRB must review and approve the final versions of any printed, audio, or video advertisements; however, the IRB may review and approve the wording prior to taping or final design.
+For non-FDA regulated research, the IRB may, at its discretion, approve recruitment plans and materials that include various images and/or various text options which are intended to be combined to create a variety of different recruitment materials without requiring review of each final recruitment material utilizing the approved image and text options.

 Individuals found to be in violation of this policy may be subject to sanctions relating to their participation in research with human subjects, up to and including permanent suspension or debarment from engaging in research with human subjects at Indiana University.Back to top